braedynl/CSE231-020-SS20/Project 03/README.md

     main()
 ```

 .. do **not** delete them.
-Deleting these lines will result in a SIGPIPE error on Mimir (an indication that your program ran for an infinite amount of time -- can also occur if Mimir can't find your project file, or your program asked for an `input()` where Mimir wasn't expecting to input anything).
+Mimir will return a SIGPIPE error if you delete these lines (an indication that your program ran for an infinite amount of time -- can also occur if Mimir can't find your project file, or if your program asked for an `input()` where Mimir wasn't expecting to input anything).

 ## Mimir Test-Case Explanation, Fixing Diff Descrepancies

-When you click on a Mimir test-case, it will show a few things: the input of the test-case (what Mimir tried entering to your `input()` prompt(s)), your code's output (self-explanatory), the correct output of the test case (what you *should* be outputting based on the input(s)), and two "diff" windows.
+When you click on a Mimir test-case, it will show a few things: the input of the test-case (what Mimir tried entering to your `input()` prompt(s)), your code's output (self-explanatory), the correct output of the test case (what you should be outputting *based on* the input(s)), and two "diff" windows.

-Think of diffs as small programs that examine the *diff*erences between your code's output and the expected output.
+Think of diffs as small programs that examine the differences between your code's output and the expected output.
 The "unix diff" shows what lines in your output (the top-half, above the "`---`") are different from the lines in the expected output (the bottom-half, below the "`---`").
-I would simply look at the unix diff window for this purpose only.
-The codes that you'll see, like "`3,2c4,9`", tend to be hard to understand for most new programmers.
-The "pretty diff" is much more understandable in my opinion.
-You can read more about the unix diff [here](https://www.computerhope.com/unix/udiff.htm).
+I would simply look at the unix diff window for this purpose alone.
+The numeric codes that you'll see, e.g. "`3,2c4,9`", tend to be hard to understand for most new programmers.
+The "pretty diff" is much more understandable.
+You can read about the unix diff [here](https://www.computerhope.com/unix/udiff.htm) if you're interested.

 The pretty diff "is colored to make it clear what parts of the output are wrong.
 Green indicates things in the correct output that you are missing, red indicates things in your output that shouldn't be there ...
 The ↵ character refers to newlines".
 The "newlines" they mention in this explanation is in reference to this: "`\n`" -- the newline _character_ (it's two separate characters but think of it as just one).
 The newline character essentially tells your computer to hit the RETURN/ENTER key.
 Here's an example: